justcharlz/justcharlz/README.md

 Solutions Architect
 -------------------

-Charles is a Blockchain Solutions Architect and consultant on CBDC, asset tokenization, cloud computing and enterprise software application development with deep knowledge and hands-on experience on decentralized applications, tokenization and cryptocurrencies, smart contracts development on public or enterprise-use case blockchains, and ethereum virtual machine compatible protocols.
+Charles is a Cloud Engineer and Blockchain Solutions Architect(EVMs, Hyperledger Fabrics|Sawtooth|Besu, Hedera Hashgrasph, Quorum, Bantu, Algorand, Arweave, IPFS), a consultant on CBDC, asset tokenization, enterprise cloud solution, and big data management.
+He has deep knowledge and hands-on experience in decentralized applications, tokenization, cryptocurrencies, smart contracts development on public or enterprise-use case blockchains, and ethereum virtual machine-compatible protocols.
 He has 16 years of technology and startup experience on;

-* application architecting
+* software architecting
+* containerization
+* infrastructure orchestration
 * cryptography and data encryption
 * microservices
-* enterprise software applications development
+* enterprise software development
 * business requirement documents
-* software requirement specifications
 * functional requirement specifications
 * technical team/project management
 * devOps
 * cloud solution architecture
-* wallet infrastructure.
+* legacy and cryptographic wallet infrastructure(custodial and non-custodial).

 Also passionate about security risk management and vulnerability assessment of Internet-of-Things(IoT), artificial intelligence on the cloud, and seeing ideas that have established 'proof of concept' and value propositions come to life.
 A goal-driven individual with a passion for productivity and human development, fun-loving and entrepreneurship-driven.